KeyofBlueS/kfrgb/README.md

 Set any mode between rainbow, prism, spectrum, slide, wind, static, lightspeed, rain, firework, and twilight.
 By using yad, a graphical dialog to choose a color is shown if no\wrong values for them are entered (static mode only).

+Not all modes are supported.
+Modes that require more than 1 ram stick are not supported (teleport, flame, voltage, countdown, rhythm, slither).
+Modes breath and dynamic are not supported because if set, then you can't set any other mode, you need to turn off the pc (do a cold boot) to 'unlock' .
+Setting speed on mode twilight is not supported, this mode will run at full speed.

 ### USAGE
 The option `--ram <hex_ram_value>` is mandatory.
 You can enter a single hex value or a comma separated set of hex values.
 If you enter e.g. `--ram 61,63`, but you really only have ram 61, ram 63 will be skipped.